Jared Cowen

 Probability of Success

-- C
+- B

 History

-2006-07: This was Cowen’s final season with the Saskatoon AAA Contacs (SMAAAHL).
+2006-07: This was Jared Cowen’s final season with the Saskatoon AAA Contacs (SMAAAHL).
 In 41 games, he netted six goals and 28 points, all while accumulating 103 penalty minutes.
 This also marked the defenseman’s first season with the Spokane Chiefs (WHL).
 In six games, he registered two assists and two penalty minutes.

 2007-08: In his first full season with the Spokane Chiefs (WHL), Cowen recorded 18 points (4+14).
 He recorded his first career goal on Oct.
 5 at Tri-City.
 His empty net goal vs. Kitchener clinched the Cheifs Memorial Cup Championship.
 He served as an Alternate Captain for Canada’s gold medal winning Under-18 team at the 2008 Memorial of Ivan Hlinka tournament.
 He helped Team West win the bronze medal at the World Under-17 Hockey Challenge.
 He finished the tournament with seven helpers in six games and was named the Player of the Game for Team West three times.
 He was named the Chiefs Rookie of the Year and Western Conference Scholastic Player of the Year in 2007-08.
 His +28 led all rookie defensemen this season.
 Added a goal and three assists in 21 playoff games.

 2008-09: The towering defenseman spent another season with the Spokane Chiefs (WHL).
 In 48 games, he tallied a career-high seven goals and 21 points.
 Cowen suffered a knee injury that sidelined him for much of the season.
 He played in the 2009 CHL Top Prospects Game.
+Cowen was chosen in the first round, ninth overall, of the 2009 NHL Draft by the Ottawa Senators.

 2009-10: Following his knee injury, Senators management hoped to see Cowen rebound.
 While it took some adjustments, Cowen eventually was able to pull his game around and tally 30 points in 59 games, to go with 74 penalty minutes on the year with Spokane.
 He was awarded one game with Ottawa, but was unable to get on the score sheet.
 In January, Cowen played a role on Canada’s Silver Medal Team at the World Juniors, but was relegated to 7th on the defensive Depth Chart.